 PIM is the perfect solution for businesses looking to leverage product data to supercharge eCommerce operations to increase revenues.
 PIM enables you to create rich and unique product descriptions that ensure you rank well in Search Engine Results Pages (SERPs).

 In addition, it’s also easy to extend the reach of your products by opening up new sales channels and entering new geographies.

 Less complexity, more simplicity

-MDM projects are typically undertaken by large enterprise companies that want to refine all internal data processes.
-Implementing MDM takes up a lot of resources and can develop into a complex project.
+MDM projects are typically undertaken by large enterprise companies looking to refine all internal data processes.
+As such, implementing MDM takes up a lot of resources and can develop into a complex project.

-The complexity comes from data often being stored in disparate systems.
-For example, customer names could be stored in a marketing platform and addresses might be stored in an ordering system.
+The complexity is often due to data being stored in disparate systems.
+For example, you might store customer names in a marketing platform, and you may have addresses in a separate ordering system.

-Once the software is deployed, companies have the opportunity to become more productive.
-From accessing product data quickly, to improving communication between departments, the time-saving benefits of PIM can’t be overstated.
+From accessing product data quickly to improving communication between departments, the time-saving benefits of PIM are huge.

 Put the focus on your product data with PIM